Johns Hopkins: Philanthropy

-Hopkinss views on his bequests, and on the duties and responsibilities of the two boards of trustees, especially the hospital board of trustees led by his friend and fellow Quaker Francis King, were formally stated primarily in four documents, the incorporation papers filed in 1867, his instruction letter to the hospital trustees dated March 12, 1873, his will, which was quoted from extensively in his Baltimore Sun obituary, and in his will's two codicils, one dated 1870 and a second dated 1873.
+Hopkin's views on his bequests, and on the duties and responsibilities of the two boards of trustees, especially the hospital board of trustees led by his friend and fellow Quaker Francis T. King, were formally stated primarily in four documents, the incorporation papers filed in 1867, his instruction letter to the hospital trustees dated March 12, 1873, his will, which was quoted extensively in his Baltimore Sun obituary, and in his will's two codicils, one dated 1870 and a second dated 1873.

 In these documents, Hopkins made provisions for scholarships to be provided for poor youths in the states where he had made his wealth and assistance to orphanages other than the one established for African American children, to members of his family, to those he employed, his cousin Elizabeth, to other institutions for the care and education of youths regardless of color, and the care of the elderly and the ill, including the mentally ill and convalescents.

 John Rudolph Niernsee, one of the most notable architects of the time, designed the orphan asylum and helped to design the Johns Hopkins Hospital.
 The original site for Johns Hopkins University had been personally selected by Hopkins.
 According to his will, it was to be located at his summer estate, Clifton.
 However, a decision was made not to found the university there.
 The property, now owned by the city of Baltimore, is the site of a golf course and a park named Clifton Park.
 While Johns Hopkins Colored Children Orphan Asylum was founded by the hospital trustees, the other institutions that carry the name of Johns Hopkins were founded under the administration of Daniel Coit Gilman, the first president of Johns Hopkins University and Johns Hopkins Hospital, and Gilman's successors.

 Colored Children Orphan Asylum

 As stipulated in Hopkins's instruction letter, the Johns Hopkins Colored Children Orphan Asylum (JHCCOA) was founded first, in 1875, a year before Gilman's inauguration.
 The construction of the asylum, including its educational and living facilities, was praised by The Nation and the Baltimore American.
-The Baltimore American reported wrote that the orphan asylum was a place where "nothing was wanting that could benefit science and humanity".
+The Baltimore American wrote that the orphan asylum was a place where "nothing was wanting that could benefit science and humanity".
 As was done for other Johns Hopkins institutions, it was planned after visits and correspondence with similar institutions in Europe and the U.S.

 The Johns Hopkins Orphan Asylum opened with 24 boys and girls.
 Under Gilman and his successors, the orphanage was later changed to serve as an orphanage and training school for Black female orphans principally as domestic workers and as an orthopiedic convalescent home and school for "colored crippled" children and orphans.
 The asylum was eventually closed in 1924 nearly 50 years after it opened.